 Disaster recovery: diverting traffic from one region to another

-Both Azure Traffic Manager and Azure Front Door periodically check the service health of listening endpoints in different VDC implementations and, if those endpoints fail, route automatically to the next closest VDC.
+Both Azure Traffic Manager and Azure Front Door periodically check the service health of listening endpoints in different VDC implementations.
+If those endpoints fail, Azure Traffic Manager and Azure Front Door route automatically to the next closest VDC.
 Traffic Manager uses real-time user measurements and DNS to route users to the closest (or next closest during failure).
 Azure Front Door is a reverse proxy at over 100 Microsoft backbone edge sites, using anycast to route users to the closest listening endpoint.

-A virtual datacenter approach to datacenter migration creates a scalable architecture that optimizes Azure resource use, lowers costs, and simplifies system governance.
+The virtual datacenter approach to migration is to create a scalable architecture that optimizes Azure resource use, lowers costs, and simplifies system governance.
 The virtual datacenter is typical based on hub and spoke network topologies (using either virtual network peering or Virtual WAN hubs).
 Common shared services provided in the hub, and specific applications and workloads are deployed in the spokes.
-The virtual datacenter also matches the structure of company roles, where different departments such as Central IT, DevOps, and Operations and Maintenance all work together while performing their specific roles.
+The virtual datacenter also matches the structure of company roles, where different departments such as central IT, DevOps, and operations and maintenance all work together while performing their specific roles.
 The virtual datacenter supports migrating existing on-premises workloads to Azure, but also provides many advantages to cloud-native deployments.

 Learn more about the Azure capabilities discussed in this document.